-Setting: a waiting room in an infirmary for SS personnel.
+Setting: a waiting room in a medical dispensary for SS personnel.
 Three SS guards wearing their uniforms are sitting in the room waiting to see a doctor.
-Two are in the early 20s, the third one, in his mid 30s.
+Two are in the early 20s, the third one, in his early 30s.
 They are goldbricking.